 - Manual and automatic control

 - MIDI-assignable manual control for the most authentic user experience possible

-Also check the Reel ADT Review
+Also, check our more comprehensive Reel ADT Review